Stackclash/5e-vault/5. Mechanics/Items/Mace Of Smiting.md

 > [!note]
 > According to the SRD, it is an extra `dice: 2d6` (`2d6`) and `dice: 4d6` (`4d6`) bludgeoning damage, although this is incorrect (https://rpg.stackexchange.com/a/174522/53884).

 *Source: Dungeon Master's Guide p.
-179*
+179. Available in the SRD.*